johnseto/SolisAgileManager/README.md

 ### Thanks/Credits

-* Thanks must go to [Rob Tweed](https://github.com/robtweed) whose Agility project was the inspiration for this application.
+* Thanks to [Steve Gal](https://github.com/stevegal/solis_control) for his Solis-Control script that gave me the info needed to build the API wrapper to set the charging slots on the inverter.
 * Thanks also to [Jon Glass](https://github.com/jmg48/solis-cloud) for his sample .Net wrapper for the Solis API, without which I'd have spent an inordinate amount of time figuring out the complicated Solis Authentication process.
+* Thanks must go to [Rob Tweed](https://github.com/robtweed) whose Agility project made me think about building this application.

 ### Technical Details